marcgloor/pulsechain/README.md

 Access to a configurable router for firewall, static routes and port-forwarding (even to temporarily activate a DMZ to your validator if needed).

 #### IP Address
 Static IP (I don't have one but I use dynamic DNS and homebuilt scripts to mitigate unforseen effects should my ISP or my router change the IP address (e.g. via DHCP after a lease expired).
-I also log my public ip using the attached crontab job (see etc-crontab)
+I also log my public IP address using the attached crontab job, see [etc-crontab](etc-crontab) and search for 'Daily IP watchlog'.